 For migraine sufferers, the central nervous system is usually the underlying culprit.
 This system is responsible for most bodily functions, including awareness, movements, sensations, thoughts, speech, and memory.
 We can break the CNS down even further into the parasympathetic and sympathetic halves, each responsible for how your body functions.
 The parasympathetic system is responsible for resting and digesting, while the sympathetic system is responsible for your fight-or-flight response.
 In migraine sufferers, the sympathetic system is out of control, constantly releasing adrenaline into your system in preparation to navigate a threat while your parasympathetic system struggles to restore balance.
 This imbalance leads to anxiety, stress, depression, and even migraines.

 With neurofeedback training, we can target the CNS by training the brainwaves to help the PSNS restore balance, calm the mind, and reduce stress hormones flooding the brain and body.
 We do this all without medications, and it’s not uncommon for children with migraines to experience relief within 30-45 minutes of a training session.
 By helping the brain create healthier neural pathways, we’re able to mitigate those terrible migraines.

 Stop Suffering & Start Training

 Are you ready to help your child find relief from their migraines?
 Then bring them to Grey Matters of Carmel for neurofeedback training.
 Using a qEEG brain map, we can pinpoint the source of the migraines by measuring the brain waves.
 This information then allows us to create a training program specific to your child, training their brain to develop neural pathways that lead to less stress, anxiety, depression, and migraines.
-To sign them up for a free consultation, give us a call at (317) 215-7208.
+Give us a call at (317) 215-7208 to schedule their appointment.